English Royal Renaissance: 3 Days in London Itinerary

 $419.54 - two nights in the W London in a Wonderful room, split amongst two people

-CAVEAT: my travel companion graciously used Marriot Bonvoy points to put us up in this hotel—so I actually didn’t incur this expense—making my true total expenses $733.84 or $244.61/day.
+My travel companion graciously used Marriot Bonvoy points to pay for this hotel so I actually didn’t incur this expense, making my true total expenses $733.84 or $244.61/day.

 $133.32 - one night at the Zedwell in a Cocoon 2 room, split amongst two people

-You’ll incur greater expenses if you decide to actually tour any of the top tourist spots in London described above, including Buckingham Palace, Westminster Abbey, Big Ben, or the London Eye.
-Staying at the W London for additional nights or during peak season is sure to scale your expenses up as well.
+Incur greater expenses if you tour any of the top tourist spots in London described above, including Buckingham Palace, Westminster Abbey, Big Ben, or the London Eye.
+Staying at the W London for additional nights or during peak season is sure to scale your expenses as well.

-If you’re on a tighter budget, staying at the Zedwell for the duration of your trip is a much more economical lodging option.
-Sticking strictly to public transportation rather than using expedited ride-sharing services or the Heathrow Express will slash your travel costs, and expensive establishments like Zuma and Harrods could be replaced with more affordable alternatives like Mountain or £25 afternoon tea served at the Soho Wala.
+On a tighter budget, staying at the Zedwell for the duration of your trip is a much more economical lodging option.
+Sticking strictly to public transportation rather than using expedited ride-sharing services or the Heathrow Express will slash your travel costs, and expensive establishments like Zuma and Harrods could be replaced with more affordable alternatives like Mountain or the £25 afternoon tea service from the Soho Wala.

 What to Wear in London?

 Get the London look!
-While this “look” isn’t as prescriptive as Rimmel’s old slogan would make you think, there are a few pervasive attributes to incorporate into your fit game when you visit the city.
+While this “look” isn’t as prescriptive as Rimmel’s old slogan would make you think, there are a few pervasive attributes to incorporate into your outfits when visiting the city.
 Classic British tailoring of heritage brands and traditional styles meets punk-inspired avant-garde designs on the London streets.
 But what does that mean for you?

-Blend high fashion pieces with street style in this diverse and eclectic fashion scene.
-In practice, this means pairing nicer pieces from your closet with vintage finds and high-street brands.
-This mix-and-match approach means you might wear a wool trench coat with black leather jeans, or a tweed blazer with studded boots—either way, be sure to account for the unpredictable British weather and keep an extra layer handy!
+Blend high fashion pieces with street style in this diverse and eclectic scene.
+In practice, this means pairing nicer pieces with vintage finds and high street brands.
+This mix-and-match approach means you might wear a wool trench coat with black leather jeans, or a tweed blazer with studded boots—either way, account for unpredictable British weather and keep an extra layer handy!

 Black Leather

-incorporate punk elements symbolizing the 1970’s spirit of rebellion and individuality
+incorporate black leather punk elements symbolizing the 1970’s spirit of rebellion and individuality

 Structured Blazers